djgroen/flee/doc/csvFormats.md

     |    |       |        |    |    | -town        |              |-population for cities|
     |    |       |        |    |    | -camp        |              |-capacities for camps |

+ conflict_data is given as an integer, counting the number of days after the simulation start.
+The value of -1 indicates the end of the simulation, while 0 indicates the start.

  ## 2. routes.csv